NaehaSharif/LCEVal/README.md

 Scripts
 ========

-Here is a brief description of scripts used for NNeval:
+Here is a brief description of scripts used for LCeval:

 1)test_feature_extraction.py  (py27) this is the code for extracting scores of various metrics which are used as features